Type a message

 Total = Average hand score + Crib estimate

 The Optimal discard score is based on the known probabilities only.
-The Analyzer does not factor in the opponent's crib contribution nor optimize for pegging.
-The opponent's contribution to the crib is based on their strategy style.
-Any guess from this analyzer would by less than helpful.
+The Analyzer does not factor in the strategy to optimize pegging cards, nor position on the board.

 Watch and EarnWatch